You want to help with integrating new content into the site? Great to hear that! Now let’s see how you can help:

 When a challenge spans multiple videos, the process is a bit more... challenging:

-• Keep only one of the "showcase" directories (they're the same for each part).
+directories (they're the same for each part)."description"

-• The "description", "date", "languages", "topics", "relatedChallenges", "codeExamples", "references" and "groupLinks" should be merged into a single "index.json" for the challenge.
+should be merged into a single "index.json"

 "title": "Islamic Star Patterns",